ghc/ghc/docs/users_guide/packages.rst

     reserves the right to interpret other characters in a special way in later releases.

-.. ghc-flag:: -library-name ⟨hash⟩

-    Tells GHC that the source of a Backpack file and its textual dependencies is uniquely identified by ⟨hash⟩.
-Library names are determined by Cabal; a usual recipe for a library name is that it is the hash source package identifier of a package, as well as the version hashes of all its textual dependencies.
-GHC will then use this library name to generate more unit IDs.

 .. ghc-flag:: -trust ⟨pkg⟩

     This option causes the install package ⟨pkg⟩ to be both exposed and